mudaliarpradeep/relmgmt/relmgmt/docs/PRD-Release_Management_System.md

 - The database system supports transaction logging and auditing capabilities.
 - For the MVP, there is a single user with all permissions.
 - No dependencies between releases are managed within the system for the MVP.
+- Existing project data will be cleaned up during the transition to the new data model.

 ## 10. Development Approach